 Schools should, to the best of their ability, allow students to play on sports teams and clubs that best match their gender identity.
 Sometimes this will run counter to the rules of your state's high school athletics association.
-As of 2018, 17 state associations have fully inclusive policies, allowing trans and intersex student athletes to participate with teams that correspond to their gender identity-without the requirement of hormone treatments or surgery.

-rules.
-For example, in Alaska, the state association will honor the school district's policy, following criteria: a legally changed birth certificate, a time period of undergoing hormone treatments and/or sex reassignment surgery. ferent rules for trans boys and trans girls.
-And say sports participation must be determined by sex assigned at birth.
+As of 2018, 17 state associations\ have fully inclusive policies, allowing trans and intersex student athletes to participate with teams that correspond to their gender identity-without the requirement of hormone treatments or surgery. \The states with fully inclusive policies are California, Nevada, Washington, Utah, Colorado, Wyoming, South Dakota, Minnesota, Florida, Virginia, Maryland, New Jersey, Connecticut, Rhode Island, Massachusetts, Vermont and New Hampshire.
+Elsewhere, states have varying rules.
+For example, in Alaska, the state association will honor the school district's policy, inclusive or exclusive.
+In states like Delaware, Georgia, Illinois and New Mexico, associations require that students meet one or more of the following criteria: a legally changed birth certificate, a time period of undergoing hormone treatments and/or sex reassignment surgery.
+States like Iowa and North Dakota have different rules for trans boys and trans girls.
+And some states, such as Alabama and Kentucky, say sports participation must be determined by sex assigned at birth.
 Six states (Montana, Arkansas, Mississippi, Tennessee, South Carolina and West Virginia) have no policy at all.
+Transathlete.com maintains an updated list you can reference.
 School leaders in states with policies that require queer students to undergo medical interventions or legal changes can advocate for more inclusive options.
 Often, such policies cite competitive disadvantage as the reason for instilling such rules, especially in the case of transgender and intersex girls.
 However, not all students have the financial or social means to pursue medical intervention-and not all transgender or intersex people want to transition medically and physically.

-Schools attempting to craft a more inclusive policy for sports participation should keep the following recommendations in mind:
+Schools attempting to craft a more inclusive policy for sports participation should keep the following recommendations in mind: Students should be able to join intramural clubs and sports teams that correspond most closely with their gender identity.

-- → Students should be able to join intramural clubs and sports teams that correspond most closely with their gender identity. - Students should have access to locker rooms that correspond most closely with their gender identity. - Gender-neutral changing facilities, locker rooms and bathrooms can be offered to any student who feels uncomfortable changing among their peers, but should not be required as the only option for trans, intersex or nonbinary students.
+Students should have access to locker rooms that correspond most closely with their gender identity.

+Gender-neutral changing facilities, locker rooms and bathrooms can be offered to any student who feels uncomfortable changing among their peers, but should not be required as the only option for trans, intersex or nonbinary students.
 This segregates them.

-School leaders in states where there is no policy or where the policy gives power to school districts should draft and suggest inclusive policies, such as the "eligibility to participate" guidelines for a model policy spelled out by Erin E. Buzuvis, director of the Center for Gender & Sexuality Studies at the University of New Hampshire.
+School leaders in states where there is no policy or where the policy gives power to school districts should draft and suggest inclusive policies, such as the "eligibility to participate" guidelines for a model policy spelled out by Erin E. Buzuvis, director of the Center for Gender & Sexuality Studies at the University of New Hampshire: